 Then, look at your investments as little as humanly possible.
 Be lazy.
 Seriously, take the easy way out.
 Eat Cheetos out of your belly button, watch Game of Thrones for weekends on end, and don’t think about your investments again for the next couple years.
 (As long as you’ve got that automatic contribution and automatic investing all set up, of course.)

 For more information on index funds, please, I BEG OF YOU, listen to this podcast.
 Every single adult should understand every.single.goddamn. word of this.

-Of course, it is possible to ruin even good and simple things.
-Humans excel at this.
+Of course, humans are able to ruin even good and simple things.
 Just look at cell phones, the environment, and the original Real World if you need any evidence.
 Therefore, the caveats to index investing on your own:

 2. Remain chill in both times of crisis and excitement.
 Don’t try to time anything.
 Consistently put money into the stock market no matter what the news tells you is happening.
 (Remember, times of crisis are generally the best times to invest!)

 3. Don’t switch shit around.
 Just stick with your allocation of index funds, whether it’s all one U.S. stock index fund or a combo of one U.S. stock index fund and one foreign fund.
 For example, I basically do 50% in one US stock index fund and 50% in one foreign index fund.